 If realised, the planned investments would have significant employment impacts both directly and through the subcontractor network.
 In fact, a significant cluster is forming around bioindustry in Lapland, which provides a wide range of subcontracting opportunities and generates new business activity.

 The Finnish Forest Centre’s regional plan involves promoting the growth of the forest industry and economy.
 The objectives of the current development plan pertain to developing the roads needed for timber management in Lapland and bolstering the circular economy through the commercialisation of side streams, for example.
-At the moment, the road network in the region is estimated to be in fairly good condition, and investments are on the horizon with regard to national roads 4 and 21, which cut through the area.

 A regional challenge related to forestry in Lapland is that the sector in the region is predominantly state-owned, with many privately-owned forests being rather small in size.
 In addition to this, almost one-third of the forest area in Lapland is protected, which limits the region’s opportunities in terms of the forest industry.
 However, the protection arrangements will secure the survival of Lapland’s unique nature and diverse sectoral structure – for example, 2009 decision to protect the forests in the Forest Lapland area did not, according to the Finnish Forest Centre, compromise timber supply to sawmills but instead served to restore the reputation of Lapland’s forest industry products on the European markets.